Julie-Montague/loan-approval/README.md

   4. Address class imbalance using resampling techniques.
   5. Train and compare multiple supervised classification models.
   6. Evaluate model performance using appropriate classification metrics.
-  7. Present the workflow and results in a clear technical portfolio format.

 ## 3. Technical Focus
 This project highlights the use of Python as a data processing language for a machine learning task.
 Python was used to: